|Perpetration-Induced Traumatic Stress

 the awful solemnity of death as he had never been impressed before and he saw himself again after he had pulled the

-lever putting his arm round the beam that supported the dying man, feeling he was going to faint, swearing to himself
+lever putting his arm round the beam that supported the dying man, feeling he was going to faint, swearing to himself he

-and mind as he did.
+mind as he did.

-But for every dream in which he saw his victim going impassively to a death he did not fear, there were a dozen in
+But for every dream in which he saw his victim going impassively to a death he did not fear, there were a dozen in which

-to their God or blasphemed.
+God or blasphemed.

-There was Joseph Lowson, for instance, whom he had hanged at Durham Gaol early in his career and who had
+There was Joseph Lowson, for instance, whom he had hanged at Durham Gaol early in his career and who had refused

-avoid fainting.
-In his sleep the sweat would break out on him again as it had done that morning in Durham.
+his sleep the sweat would break out on him again as it had done that morning in Durham.

 And there was that worst execution of all, or so it seemed, until he thought of the others.
 He saw himself again peeping